NEAL CONAN, HOST:

 CONAN: Arithmetic is not our strong suit here on the Political Junkie.
 Jim, thanks very much for the call.
 Let's go to Paul(ph), Paul with us from Dewitt in New York.

-PAUL: Abraham Lincoln did a two-year term in the House, and I don't think he had any other elective office.
+PAUL: Abraham Lincoln did the two-year term in the House, and I don't think he had any other elected office.

 RUDIN: Well, he certainly ran for the Senate and lost to Stephen Douglas.

 RUDIN: I know, especially on C-SPAN.
 But I'm looking for something much more recent - well, more recent, I should say.

 CONAN: Thanks very much, Paul.
 Let's see if we can go next to - this is Deborah(ph), Deborah with us from Chanhassen in Minnesota.

 DEBORAH: Oh, I'm feeling really good about my guess.